New home construction electrical walk-through checklist

 Bathroom lighting checklist

-• Outlets inside the cabinet for electric shavers and electric toothbrush
+- Outlets inside the cabinet for electric shavers and electric toothbrushes

 Check out this article: Complete Bathroom Lighting Guide for Your Design Success for bathroom sconces placement.